acquirecloud/kafkaq/README.md

 Kafkaq is a small Go library for queueing tasks and processing them asynchronously with workers.

 High-level overview of how Kafkaq works:
-- A client publishes tasks in the queue (message broker like Kafka).
+- A client publishes tasks in the queue (message broker like Kafka, Red Panda ...).
 - A job executor (worker) polls the queue for tasks to be processed.
 - Acquired tasks states stored in a key-value store to control their execution status.
 - Unconfirmed tasks are distributed again in the timeout.